sisl/RLESCAS.jl/README.md

 ### JSON format ###

+Deprecation warning: This JSON format will be deprecated in future versions in favor of a more standard format.

 The JSON output file contains all the information from the run.
 All other file formats can be generated from the JSON .
 To save space, RLESCAS uses GZip to compress the JSON file to json.gz.
 RLESCAS can read and write either file type.
 Since JSON is in ASCII human-readable format, you could simply open it in a text editor to view or edit the contents.

 The recommended method to interact with the JSON file is to use the advanced mode in RLESCAS.